-In this study, a tectonic map and a tectonic feature map of Mare Tranquillitatis and the adjacent highlands were created.
-Both maps were done on Kaguya TC images (pixel scale of ~ 10 m; Ohtake et al., 2008) at a scale of 1:80,000.
-To achieve complete coverage of Mare Tranquillitatis, 84 TC tiles of both west and east illumination maps were integrated into ArcGIS.
+In this study, a tectonic map and a tectonic feature map of Mare Tranquillitatis and the adjacent highlands were created using ESRI's ArcGIS version 10.5.1 and ArcGIS Pro.
+Wrinkle ridges and lobate scarps typically consist of a variable number of individual segments.
+In the tectonic map, e.g., a wrinkle ridge consisting of several individual segments is represented by one continuous polyline.
+This map was used for the tectonic analysis.
+For the feature map, we mapped the individual segments for morphological analysis, because individual segments might have varying formation ages.
+Both maps were created on Kaguya TC images (pixel scale of ~10 m; Ohtake et al., 2008) at a scale of 1:80,000.
+To achieve complete coverage of Mare Tranquillitatis, 84 TC tiles of both west and east illumination maps were integrated into the ArcGIS environment.
 Topographic information was gathered from the merged LRO LOLA - SELENE Kaguya DEM (Barker et al., 2016).
 Hillshade maps with different azimuth and height combinations, as well as slope maps were derived from this DEM.

-For the tectonic map, features were classified as wrinkle ridges, lobate scarps, unidentified features, large graben and troughs, and the large normal fault of Rupes Cauchy.
+For the tectonic map, features were classified as wrinkle ridges, lobate scarps, and unidentified.
+Unidentified features are linear positive topographic features with a possible but unproven tectonic origin (other possible origins are, e.g., dikes, lava flows, surface expressions of buried structures, or ejecta remnants).
+Additionally, we mapped extensional features, i.e., graben and the normal fault segments of Rupes Cauchy for complete coverage of the tectonic setting of Mare Tranquillitatis and for the following tectonic analysis.
 The polylines of wrinkle ridges were drawn at the center of the anticline.
-Since the morphology of wrinkle ridges is highly variable, visual images, topographical data, slope maps, and hillshade maps were used to identify wrinkle ridge structures.
-A wrinkle ridge was mapped if it exhibits the classical morphological characteristics or shows a distinguishable asymmetric change in slope and topography.
-For lobate scarps, the polylines were drawn at the scarp face base and for graben, the polylines were drawn at the graben center.
+Since the morphology of wrinkle ridges is highly variable, Kaguya TC images, topographical data, slope maps, and hillshade maps were used to identify wrinkle ridge structures.
+A wrinkle ridge was mapped if it exhibits the classical morphological characteristics (as described in section 2.1) or shows a distinguishable asymmetric change in slope and topography.
+For lobate scarps and normal faults, the polylines were drawn at the scarp face base and for graben, the polylines were drawn at the graben center.

-For the feature map, we focused on visual data to identify individual features of wrinkle ridges and lobate scarps.
+For the feature map, we focused on Kaguya TC images to identify individual features of wrinkle ridges and lobate scarps.
 Polylines were drawn on top of each wrinkle ridge crest.
 Every polyline represents a continuous wrinkle ridge crest segment.
 A new polyline was drawn if the orientation of the wrinkle ridge changes or if the crest segment is interrupted.
 Since mapping took place on the 1:80,000 scale, smaller structures are mostly represented by a single polyline.
 If no crest could be visibly identified, the edge of the steeper side was used for mapping.
 Lobate scarps features were mapped at the scarp face base.
 The morphology of each of these mapped features was then examined on NAC images in Quickmap and ArcGIS, with incidence angles of between 55° and 90°.
-Each wrinkle ridge segment was classified according to their respective appearances and erosional states.
-Attention was paid to their general appearance, the number of crosscut and superimposed craters, and to small associated graben.
-The boulder abundance was not used in the classification.
+Each wrinkle ridge segment was classified according to their respective appearances and erosional states into the classes crisp, moderately degraded, advanced degraded, and heavily degraded (similar to Williams et al., 2019).
+Attention was paid to their general appearance, the number of crosscut and superimposed craters, and to small associated graben (Table 1).
+The boulder abundance was not used in the classification, because we want to compare our results to previously published boulder abundance maps (French et al., 2019; Valantinas & Schultz, 2020).